This post may contain affiliate links. Please read our privacy policy.

 So any time I stumble across a recipe that calls for a special spice blend, my first thought is if I have what I need to make it myself.

 The answer to that is almost always yes.
-From pumpkin pie spice and chai spice blend to homemade taco seasoning, I have made plenty of my own spice blends over the years.
+From pumpkin pie spice and chai spice blend to homemade taco seasoning and ranch seasoning mix, I have made plenty of my own spice blends over the years.

 As soon as the air turns crisp and the leaves start to turn, I get into serious fall baking mode and often encounter recipes that call for “apple pie spice.”